 SONG OF SOLOMON

-Well, so much for today.
-Have a blessed day!
+I hope you have a wonderful and blessed day!
 Pastor Mike Mutchler